hankhaha/CMBS-Predictive-Model-/README.md

 ## Commercial mortgage-backed securities (CMBS) Machine Learning Project

 - Goal
-   - Promote the **data science cultures** in clients companies
+   - Promote the **data science cultures** in the clients companies
-   - Integrate the machine learning models in existing automative system
+   - Integrate the machine learning models in our existing automative system
    - Make the clients understand and see the value of data science in their domain
    - Deliver the **right products** at the right time